The time is the 1950s, the place is Berlin

 The Field Station Berlin Vets Group

 This is the place to go for Field Station Berlin Vets on the web.
-There is a Yahoo Group where you can swap war stories and talk with other FSB vets, photos of Berlin and T-berg, as well as a host of resources like the Reunion page.
+This is a Yahoo Group where you can swap war stories and talk with other Field Station Berlin vets, view photos of Berlin and T-berg, and use a host of resources like the Reunion page.
+You have to join to be able to access the info available here, but it's worth it.

-we invite you to visit the Voices Under Berlin store at CafePress.
+we invite you to visit our Cold War Berlin store at CafePress.

 The Berlin Island Association